 About Atom Transfer Radical Polymerization (ATRP)

 Until the discovery of ATRP, polymer chemists were severely limited in their ability to control the composition and architecture of macromolecules, making it difficult to provide materials with highly specific, uniform characteristics.
 Since the mid-1950s, many chemists attempted to develop a “living” or controlled radical polymerization process that would create well-defined polymers in a simple, inexpensive manner.
 In the mid-1990s, several laboratories across the world surmounted this vexing problem by developing CRP methods.
 These techniques allow synthesis of fundamentally new materials with complex, well-defined nanoscale architectures.
 In 1995, 一本道无码 Professor Krzysztof Matyjaszewski discovered one of the first — and most robust — CRP methods, copper-mediated ATRP.
-The seminal paper was published in the Journal of the American Chemical Society and has been cited over 3,000 times and the initial 1995 patent applications close to 200 times.
+The seminal paper was published in the Journal of the American Chemical Society and has been cited over 6,000 times ().
+The first three patents on ATRP have been cited together over 1000 times (by 2025).

 ATRP differs significantly from earlier conventional radical based polymer manufacturing methods by allowing scientists to produce complex polymer structures using a special catalyst that adds one or a few subunits (monomers) at a time to a growing polymer chain.
 This living, synthetic process can be shut down or re-started at will, depending on how the temperature and other conditions of the reaction are varied.
 ATRP is an exceptionally robust way to uniformly and precisely control the chemical composition and architecture of polymers as well as the uniform growth of every polymer chain, while employing a broad range of monomers.